canonical/openvino-ai-plugins-gimp-snap/README.md

 sudo snap connect openvino-ai-plugins-gimp:npu-libs intel-npu-driver:npu-libs
 ```

-### Snap content producer slot
+### Snap slots

-This snap exposes a snapd slot using the content interface to enable the GIMP snap to integrate the Python-based GIMP plugins.
+This snap exposes a few snapd slots: one using the content interface to enable the GIMP snap to integrate the Python-based GIMP plugins, and the second allows the GIMP snap to access the stable diffusion model directory at `~/.local/share/openvino-ai-plugins-gimp`.

 An example snippet for a consuming app's `snapcraft.yaml` may look like: